hongjiaherng/arch-linux-windows-10-dual-boot/abc.md

     - 'defaults'  -> options are set to defaults
     - '0'         -> set dump to 0
     - '0'         -> set pass to 0
-- CTRL-O to save and CTRL-X to exit

 12. Set timezone
 - View the current status of timedatectl setting